ANAMCraft/ANAM-Support-Docs/articles/how-do-i-sign-up.md

 ## Overview of ANAM Craft Marketplace

-ANAM Craft marketplace is a wholesale marketplace for retail buyers to discover and purchase authentic craft & design from a variety of talented vendors, called Makers.
+ANAM Craft marketplace is a wholesale marketplace for retail buyers to discover and purchase authentic craft & design from a variety of talented makers, called Makers.
 Our Makers are located in Ireland, Scotland, Wales, Northern Ireland & USA!

 ## Steps to Sign Up